 #1 Trade Access

 Any renovation or construction project involves trades.
 To ensure a successful kitchen renovation, it’s vital to streamline access for those various trades.
-Plumbers, gas fitters, electricians, tilers, painters, cabinet makers, and plasterers are some of the trades that you can expect during a kitchen renovation project.
+Plumbers, gas fitters, electricians, tilers, painters, cabinet makers, and plasterers are some of the trades that you can expect during a kitchen project.
 Access needs to be planned ahead of time and must fit into their individual schedules and the overall build plan.

 #2 Meal Planning